HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Introduction

-\item \textbf{A task-agnostic, general-purpose foundation model}: HEIST is trained in a self-supervised manner on a large-scale corpus of spatial transcriptomics data comprising over 22.3 million cells spanning 15 organs and 124 tissues types.
-In downstream evaluations, HEIST achieves state-of-the-art performance across four diverse tasks—outperforming prior models, while being computationally efficient. \end{itemize}
+\item \textbf{A task-agnostic, general-purpose foundation model}: HEIST is trained in a self-supervised manner on a large-scale corpus of spatial transcriptomics data comprising over 22.3M cells spanning 15 organs and 124 tissues.
+In downstream evaluations, HEIST achieves state-of-the-art performance across four diverse tasks—outperforming prior models, generalizes to proteomics data, while being computationally efficient. \end{itemize}